-PG&E requires all contractors and subcontractors performing medium or high-risk work to be pre-qualified (receive a PG&Especific ISN certification with an A or B grade) through ISN and comply with ISN requirements.
-Therefore, contractors and subcontractors will ensure that all new and existing personnel, in performance of work on this project, are in compliance with ISN, including wearing ISN issued badges while on-site.
+PG&E requires all contractors and subcontractors performing medium or high-risk work to be pre-qualified (receive a PG&E-specific ISN certification with an A or B grade) through ISN and comply with ISN requirements.
+Therefore, contractors and subcontractors will ensure that all new and existing personnel, in performance of work on this project, are in compliance with ISN, training requirements and wearing ISN issued badges while on-site.